 Profit After Tax | 22.9 | 19.4 | 18.0% |

-A deeper look into the balance sheet (comparing Mar-25 to Mar-24) reveals the operational dynamics.
+From the balance sheet data (comparing Mar-25 to Mar-24):

 Crucially, the company has managed to strengthen its capital structure amidst this expansion.
 The Debt/Equity ratio improved significantly from 1.4x in FY24 to 0.8x in FY25.
 This indicates that a substantial portion of the asset growth has been financed through equity (or retained earnings that bolster equity) rather than solely relying on debt, showcasing a more balanced and healthier financial position.
 The positive Net Cash from Financing Activities (Rs.
 269.3 Crores in FY25) confirms the inflow of funds, likely from a mix of borrowings and equity.
+While net debt increased to INR 525 Crores in Q1FY26 (from INR 470 Crores in the previous quarter), management reiterated its commitment to debt reduction, emphasizing that the increase is primarily due to the strategic raw material stocking.
+They project that cash accruals over the 18-month CapEx period will be significantly higher than the new CapEx, leading to overall net debt reduction.
+This indicates confidence in strong operational cash flow generation going forward.